medialab/pelote/README.md

 #### read_graphology_json

-Function reading and parsing the given json file as a networkx graph.
+Function reading and parsing the given json file representing a serialized [graphology](https://graphology.github.io/) graph as a networkx graph.

+Note that this function cannot parse a true mixed graph since this is not supported by networkx.

 *Arguments*